 The New York State government and private organizations are offering relief in the form of grants, loans and other financial assistance programs for businesses affected by the coronavirus.
 But many options are limited to businesses based in NYC.

-12 programs available to New York State businesses
+9 programs available to New York State businesses and nonprofits

 While there are several financial assistance programs for small businesses of New York state affected by COVID-19, some may offer less assistance than others.
 You might need to combine multiple types of financing to fully cover your overhead.